RohanBhattacharyya/Starbase/README.md

 *   Launch OpenStarbound instances with their configured mods.

 > [!NOTE]
-> This was made using Gemini CLI!
+> This was made with help from Gemini CLI (Humans did work too!)

 > [!WARNING]
 > This has only been tested on Arch Linux!